Technical Theater Training and Education Program Information

 Career and Salary Information

-Graduates of a master's degree program are typically equipped to seek senior-level management positions in theatrical productions.
-In 2012, the BLS reported that the median annual salary of producers and directors employed by performing arts companies was $59,090.
+After graduating from a master's degree program, you'll typically be equipped to seek senior-level management positions in theatrical productions.
+In 2013, the BLS reported that the average annual salary of producers and directors employed by performing arts companies was $59,970.
 Additionally, master's degree-holders often qualify for teaching positions at elementary, secondary and college levels.
-Midpoint salaries for public school teachers in 2013 was $51,645, and associate drama professors at the college level earned median salaries of $63,067, according to Salary.com.
+The median salary for public school teachers as of July 2014 was $52,436, and associate drama professors at the college level earned median salaries of $63,774, according to Salary.com.

 Related to Technical Theater Training and Education Program Information